 College has always been part of my future.
 Playing soccer in college is my vision.
 I have been inspired as an athlete by the discipline and perseverance it takes to achieve the best of me and make the necessary contribution to my team.
 That same discipline and commitment impacts my attitude and direction academically as well.

 Being part of a team holds me to the highest standard.
 Not only am I playing and learning for myself but as a team player I am one part of the whole.
 Playing for my school team brings another element of responsibility to it as the fans are counting on us as well.
-This year I am co-captain for our team.
-As a sophomore that is a huge honor and second only to being picked and starting for Varsity last year as a freshman.
+This year I am captain for our team.
+As a sophomore I was co-captain and now as a junior that is a huge honor and second only to being picked and starting for Varsity as a freshman.

 Between my high school team and my travel club team I train full time for most of the year.
 I attend a competitive NYC high school with a rigorous curriculum.
 Transitioning to high school was a big challenge in 9th grade.
 I am proud of my accomplishment and feel that I learned a lot about my self and managing my responsibilities.
 I maintained 100% attendance and continue to.
 The same goes for my training and practice.
 I attend all practices which include additional weekly sessions for goal keeping, six altogether.
 I attend every game and tournament.
 Attendance has been one of the ways throughout my life that I maintain my discipline and show my commitment to anything I do.